 What is Chipboard?

-Chipboard (also called paperboard) is a thick, rigid material made from recycled paper fibers.
+Chipboard (also called paperboard) is a thick, rigid material made from recycled paper fibers, pressed into a solid sheet without layers.

 Key Characteristics